(1) Scope and application.

-(d) The employer shall provide testing and monitoring instruments which are capable of achieving compliance with the provisions of this subsection, and:
+(d) You must provide testing and monitoring instruments which are capable of achieving compliance with the provisions of this subsection, and:

-(i) Shall maintain the testing and monitoring instruments in good condition;
+(i) Must maintain the testing and monitoring instruments in good condition;

-(ii) Shall calibrate the instruments on a frequency not to exceed 6 months.
+(ii) Must calibrate the instruments on a frequency not to exceed 6 months.

-(e) Exposure to airborne contaminants shall not exceed the levels established by chapter 296-841
+(e) Exposure to airborne contaminants must not exceed the levels established by chapter 296-841

-(g) Employees shall be withdrawn from areas in which there is a concentration of an airborne contaminant which exceeds the permissible exposure limit listed for that contaminant, except as modified in (t)(i) and (ii) of this subsection.
+(g) You must withdraw employees from areas in which there is a concentration of an airborne contaminant which exceeds the permissible exposure limit listed for that contaminant, except as modified in (t)(i) and (ii) of this subsection.

-(h) The atmosphere in all underground work areas shall be tested as often as necessary to assure that the atmosphere at normal atmospheric pressure contains at least 19.5 percent oxygen and no more than 22 percent oxygen.
+(h) You must test the atmosphere in all underground work areas as often as necessary to assure that the atmosphere at normal atmospheric pressure contains at least 19.5% oxygen and no more than 22% oxygen.

-(i) Tests for oxygen content shall be made before tests for air contaminants.
+(i) You must perform tests for oxygen content before tests for air contaminants.

-(j) Field-type oxygen analyzers, or other suitable devices, shall be used to test for oxygen deficiency.
+(j) You must use field-type oxygen analyzers, or other suitable devices, to test for oxygen deficiency.

-(k) The atmosphere in all underground work areas shall be tested quantitatively for carbon monoxide, nitrogen dioxide, hydrogen sulfide, and other toxic gases, dust, vapors, mists, and fumes as often as necessary to ensure that the permissible exposure limits prescribed in chapter 296-62
+(k) You must test the atmosphere in all underground work areas quantitatively for carbon monoxide, nitrogen dioxide, hydrogen sulfide, and other toxic gases, dust, vapors, mists, and fumes as often as necessary to ensure that the permissible exposure limits prescribed in chapter 296-62

 WAC, Part H, are not exceeded.

-(l) The atmosphere in all underground work areas shall be tested quantitatively for methane and other flammable gases as often as necessary to determine:
+(l) You must test the atmosphere in all underground work areas quantitatively for methane and other flammable gases as often as necessary to determine:

 (i) Whether action is to be taken under (q), (r), and (s) of this subsection; and